sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/thermalhydrogen.md

     ```

 ### Edges
-!!! warning "Asset expansion"
-    As a modeling decision, only the `Hydrogen` and `Fuel` edges are allowed to expand.
-Therefore, both the `has_capacity` and `constraints` attributes can only be set for those edges.
-For all the other edges, these attributes are pre-set to `false` and to an empty list respectively to ensure the correct modeling of the asset.

-!!! warning "Directionality"
-    The `unidirectional` attribute is set to `true` for all the edges.

 !!! note "Unit commitment and default constraints"
     The `Hydrogen` edge **can have unit commitment operations**.
 To enable it, the user needs to set the `uc` attribute to `true`.
 The default constraints for unit commitment case are the following:
     - [Capacity constraint](@ref)